-If a single potential candidate for transfer or promotion is identified within the department, the hiring manager should contact the Director of Employment & People Development or his or her designee to discuss whether the potential candidate meets the position description requirements for the vacancy.
-If so, the Director of Employment & People Development will advise the hiring manager of any applicable considerations (possible salary adjustment, evaluation period, etc.).
+If a single potential candidate for transfer or promotion is identified within the department, the hiring manager should contact the Director of Talent Management or his or her designee to discuss whether the potential candidate meets the position description requirements for the vacancy.
+If so, the Director of Talent Management will advise the hiring manager of any applicable considerations (possible salary adjustment, evaluation period, etc.).
 The hiring manager may then verbally offer the position to the staff member and advise Human Resources when the staff member has accepted the offer of transfer or promotion.
 Human Resources will work with the hiring manager to issue a new appointment letter for the staff member’s transfer or promotion.

-If more than one candidate for transfer or promotion is identified within the department, the hiring manager should consult with the Employment and People Development Specialist to design an appropriate internal selection process.
+If more than one candidate for transfer or promotion is identified within the department, the hiring manager should consult with the Director of Talent Management to design an appropriate internal selection process.
 This would normally include an invitation to all potentially viable candidates within the department to indicate their interest in the transfer or promotion opportunity.

 Appointment of a current or former temporary staff member without a competitive search may be considered where circumstances warrant based on consideration of multiple factors including but not limited to

-The appointment of current or former temporary staff members requires approval of the Director of Employment and People Development prior to a position being announced on the university’s jobs site.
+The appointment of current or former temporary staff members requires approval of the Director of Talent Management prior to a position being announced on the university’s jobs site.

 2. Internal Job Posting Program for Current Puget Sound Staff Working Outside the Department